CMeeg/next-azure/README.md

 ### Why would I want to deploy a Next.js app to Azure?

-I'm certainly not going to try to say this path is on a par with other more popular options.
-Having used Vercel and Netlify for deploying and hosting Next.js apps it's certainly not on the same level in terms of simplicity!
+I'm not going to try to pretend that proceeding on this path is comparable with other more "usual" options for hosting a Next.js app - just in terms of simplicity Vercel and Netlify would come out on top no problem!

+There will be no sales pitch from me - I am just going to assume that if you're reading this then you already have your reasons for wanting to deploy to Azure.
 For me the reason was mostly due to having committed to the Azure platform in terms of other related pieces of infrastructure on the project I was working on in my day job, and having everything hosted on the same provider made things easier in terms of observability and governance.

-So no sales pitch from me - and I am going to assume that if you're reading this then you already have your reasons for wanting to deploy to Azure - but I can say that deploying Next.js and hosting in Azure has worked out well for me on the projects I have worked on so it's by no means a bad choice!
+What I can say is that deploying Next.js and hosting in Azure has worked out well for me on the projects I have worked on so it's by no means a bad choice, and hopefully works out for you too!

 ### Should I use App Service deployment slots?